oleksandrbyk/blog/content/blog/2019-06-26-june-dvc-heartbeat.md

 ### [Docker and DVC.](https://discordapp.com/channels/485586884165107732/563406153334128681/583949033685516299) To being able to push/pull data we need to run a git clone to get DVC-files and remote definitions — but we worry that would make the container quite heavy (since it contains our entire project history).

-You can do git clone — depth 1, which will not download any history except the latest commits.
+You can do `git clone — depth 1`, which will not download any history except the latest commits.

 ### [After DVC pushing the same file, it creates multiple copies of the same file.
 Is that how it’s supposed to work?](https://discordapp.com/channels/485586884165107732/485596304961962003/574133734136086559)